SUBSCRIBE to

 ph.
 415/885-0866

 Replacing Taq.
 Fiesta Taco’s relentless party-all-the-time aesthetic with a more level-headed approach, the newest El Castillito in a town full of them makes its visual mark with a fairly spotless dining room.
-Still, you’re much better off heading for its sibling shop down the street a block, as this is clearly the weak link in the local chain of Little Castles.
-Breakfast available.
+Still, you’re much better off heading for its second-cousin shop one block west, as this is clearly the weak link in the local chain of Little Castles.
+Breakfast, beer, mediocre chips, and flammable salsas all available.
 Cash only.

 Will My Health Be Violated?